AngieDar/AngieDar/README.md

 ## About Me

-Hi, I am John Doe.
-I am an aspiring Data Analyst.
-Current Data Analyst from California living in Belgium.
-I spend my time on personal projects and learning more about Python and databases.
-I am interested in remote work as well as freelance work.
-If you have an idea for a website or want to upgrade your current website [contact](https://brendamichellle.com/#contact) me and we can discuss your options.
+Hi, I am Angelo, aspiring Data Scientist living in Amsterdam.
+When I am not partaking in outdoor hobbies, I spend my time on personal projects and learning more about Python, databases and play around with DevOps tools.
+I am interested in remote work as well as on site.

-Current Data Analyst from California living in Belgium.
-I spend my time on personal projects and learning more about Python and databases.
-I am interested in remote work as well as freelance work.
-If you have an idea for a website or want to upgrade your current website [contact](https://brendamichellle.com/#contact) me and we can discuss your options.

 ## My Skill Set